Health Focus

 You have to speak the body's language: breath, temperature, and physical sensation.
 That is what every technique below does.

-You don’t need to retreat to a monastery or take a week off work.
-These tools work in real time, wherever you are.
+You don't need to retreat to a monastery or take a week off work to lower cortisol levels naturally.
+These quick stress relief techniques are practical tools that work in real time, wherever you are.

 1. The Box Breathing Technique (Used by Navy SEALs)